FunLabsAdmin/KickStart-Material/README.md

 KickStart-Material
 ==================

-This repository is for theory and sample code to help us kick-start
+This repository is for theory and sample code to help us create great apps xD

+22-11-2014 Kick-Start FunLabs - Strategy & Tasks assignments (discussion)